-Please read 2 Corinthians - Chapter 3 \square Check
+Please read 2 Corinthians - Chapter 3 $\square$ Check

-1. . (vs 3:1-3) How does Paul describe the believers as evidence of the effectiveness of his ministry? you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart.
-2. . (v.
-3:6) Into what has God made Paul and his companions? able ministers of the new testament; not of the letter, but of the spirit: 3. . (v.
-3:6) How does Paul describe the work of the Spirit? the Spirit gives life.
-To u nderstand this passage, please read Exodus 34: 29-35.
-4. . (vs. 3:7-10) Use your own words to describe the difference between the Old and New Covenants as described in these verses.
-5. . (v.
-3:13) What did Moses do so that the Israelites could not see the glory of the Lord fading from his face?which put a veil over his face 6. . (vs. 3:14-15) Describe in your own words what Paul means by "a veil covering their hearts."
+1. (vs 3:1-3) How does Paul describe the believers as evidence of the effectiveness of his ministry? you are a letter from Christ showing the result of our ministry among you.
+This "letter" is written not with pen and ink, but with the Spirit of the living God.
+It is carved not on tablets of stone, but on human hearts.
+2 2. (v.
+3:6) Into what has God made Paul and his companions? to be ministers of his new covenant.
+This is a covenant not of written laws, but of the Spirit.
+3 3. (v.
+3:6) How does Paul describe the work of the Spirit?the Spirit gives life. Τοι un derstand this passage, please read Exodus 34: 29-35.
+4 4. (vs. 3:7-10) Use your own words to describe the difference between the Old and New Covenants as described in these verses. į 5. (v.
+3:13) What did Moses do so that the Israelites could not see the glory of the Lord fading from his face?who put a veil over his face rading from the face: ( 6. / 24445\B : : : : : : : : : : : : : : : : : : : (vs. 3:14-15) Describe in your own words what Paul means by "a veil covering their hearts."

 7. (v.
-3:16) When is the veil taken away? when it shall turn to the Lord, 8. (v.
-3:17) What does the Spirit of the Lord give us? where the Spirit of the Lord is, there is liberty 9. (v.
+3:16) When is the veil taken away? whenever someone turns to the Lord, 8. (v.
+3:17) What does the Spirit of the Lord give us? wherever the Spirit of the Lord is, there is freedom.
+9. (v.
 3:18) This verse uses imagery to help us understand a spiritual truth.
 Try to explain in your own words what Paul is trying to communicate in this verse.
-Chapter 4 Pleas e read 2 Corinthians - Chapter 4 \square In the who deglory sin-haby God's e previous chapter, Paul described the remarkable covenant God has made with those come to Him through faith in Christ.
+Chapter 4 Pleas e read 2 Corinthians - Chapter 4 $\square$ What In the who d glory sin-ha by Go God's e previous chapter, Paul described the remarkable covenant God has made with those come to Him through faith in Christ.
 This new covenant allows human beings to see the of God in the person of Jesus Christ.
 Without Christ, a veil remains between the ardened minds of humans and the ability to see God's glory.
-Those forgiven for their sine od's grace, though, are freed from this veil by God's Spirit.
+Those forgiven for their sin od's grace, though, are freed from this veil by God's Spirit.
 As a result, they can look at a glory with "unveiled faces" and begin to be transformed into the image of Christ as His becomes theirs (2 Corinthians 3:17-18). the m now returns to defending his ministry to the Corinthians and others.
 His role is to carry nessage of the new covenant to people around the world.
 Paul insists that he and his orkers have this ministry, this purpose, by God's mercy.
 1. (v.
-4:2) What has Paul rejected / renounced? the hidden things of dishonesty, not walking in craftiness, nor handling the word of God deceitfully,
+4:2) What has Paul rejected / renounced? all shameful deeds and underhanded methods.
+We don't try to trick anyone or distort the word of God.